Elementary-my-dear-Watson/README-Generator/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 Create a professional README using the command line interface by responding to prompts and inputting information.
+Please read below to get further information regarding installs and testing.

 ## Table of Contents
 - [Description](#description)